Casey1203/Casey/README.md

 # Casey
-This is the first repository on GitHub.
+This is my first repository on GitHub.